chrisvaillancourt/banana-appeal/README.md

 ## Usage

-Once configured, Claude Code will have access to these tools:
+Once configured, Claude Code will have access to these tools.

+> **Tip:** See [docs/gemini-capabilities.md](docs/gemini-capabilities.md) for detailed prompting strategies and use cases for coding workflows.

 ### generate_image